All Episodes

 Why not?

-Well, I have a feeling that if enough people go to see this film, and then, you know, tune into us as we discuss the contents and the various layerings of the real research embedded by De Palma in this, including all those 19.5s I've been telling you about, that we can then muster another campaign to demand of Dan Golden, and this is a huge success of the film, that we go back and get some more decent pictures of Sedona University.
+Well, I have a feeling that if enough people go to see this film and then tune into us as we discuss the contents and the various layerings of the real research embedded by De Palma in this, including all those 19.5s I've been telling you about, that we can then muster another campaign to demand of Dan Golden, and this is the enormous success of the film, that we go back and get some more decent pictures of Sidonia to show that.

 Absolutely.